BrianReisman/node-auth1-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+- ./notes.md
+- ./api/server
+- ./api/auth/auth-router.js
+- ./api/auth/loginCheckMiddleware.js
+- ./sequence-diagrams/*
+- ./api/users/users-router.js

+### NOTE: The *.puml files in ./sequence-diagrams can be viewed using the PlantUML extension to VSCode.
+Just right-click on the document/text area and choose "Preview".